Sbillups0/Pokemon-Card-Collection/docs/Peer_review_response.md

 - Not all database transactions are atomic.
 For example, sell_card_by_name in cards.py checks collection, updates or deletes from collection, and then updates the user's coins all in different transactions when they should be within the same transaction.
 That way if one fails they all get rolled back instead of having an inconsistent change of state.

   All transaction are performed using db.engine.begin().
 This ensures that whenever a database transaction is started it happens in the same transaction.
 The entire sell_card_by_name is one in one single transaction.

+- Selling one card at a time was time-consuming, especially if I opened multiple packs.
+I think that having an easy function to sell duplicate cards or having some kind of bulk selling would be useful.
+         This is a good ask and it is not addressed as it is a complex sequence

 ## display.py